 - Functional – Meeting the intended needs of each space and complementary with other uses.

 Who pays for it?

 The Partnership Board is charged with raising the funds necessary to construct the New JACC.
-Once built, the facility will be built, owned, and operated by the Council, on land leased from the city, similar to the arrangements for the Dimond Park Field House and Zach Gordon Youth Center.
+Once built, the facility will be owned and operated by the Arts Council on land leased from the city, similar to the arrangements for the Dimond Park Field House and Zach Gordon Youth Center.
 Operating costs will be covered through ticket sales, rental fees, educational programming, concessions, and fundraising.

-The new venue is currently in pre-development.
+The new venue is currently in the pre-development and fundraising phase.
 Information has been gathered from the community and analyzed.
 More community involvement is occurring as design evolves.
-The goal is to break ground by 2021 and to celebrate at a grand opening 18 months to 2 years later.
+Once the project begins construction we plan to celebrate at a grand opening 18 months to 2 years later.

-The report was prepared by The McDowell Group in November.
-You can read either the Executive Summary or the full report here.
+The report was prepared by The McDowell Group and updated again in 2019.
+You can read the full report here.

 The New Juneau Arts and Culture Center team,

 Executive Director, New JACC